Geology of the Baltic Sea: Origin and shape of modern depression

-Scientists do not agree on how the present depression the Baltic Sea occupies formed.
+Scientists do not agree on the formation process of the present Baltic Sea depression.
 Scholars like Voipio (1981) and Šlaiupa (1995) consider the depression to have been formed in the Cenozoic, before the Quaternary, by tectonic processes.
 Some others like Marks (2004) stress erosion was key to the formation of the depression.

 In the Cenozoic, long before the Quaternary glaciations the Baltic was the site of a large river called Eridanos.
-This river drained west in direction towards the North Sea.
+This river drained westward towards the North Sea.
 The Neogene uplift of the South Swedish Dome deflected Eridanos river from its original path across south-central Sweden into a course south of Sweden in the Pliocene.

 Glacial erosion has superficially scoured an elongated area of the Baltic spanning from northern Småland, via Stockholm and Åland to the coast at the Finnish-Russian border.
 The scoured area and other zones made up of crystalline Fennoscandian Shield rocks (northern and western Baltic Sea) have experienced overall very limited glacial erosion during the Quaternary.
 Bathymetry of linear depressions in the Baltic seabed shows that the depression has been subject to glacial overdeepening.
 The date during which glacier ice carved these troughs is not known but it could have happened during the first glaciations that affected the Baltic region.
 Alternatively overdeepening could have built-up gradually during the successive glaciations that affected the area.